Fire Element Qigong

 When open and in balance, heart Qi is experienced as innate joy, expression, the feeling of warmth, the ability to build healthy relationships, a willingness to forgive, the ability to follow one’s passion and complete projects, and a feeling of interconnection with nature and life.
 One of the easiest and best things for the heart is to laugh, which vibrates the energy of joy and lightness through the body, uplifting the spirit.

-We will enjoy the practices working with the crane, the clouds, Compassionate Heart Qigong, and the Shibashi movements among others.
+We will enjoy the practices working with laughing qigong, the crane, the clouds, Compassionate Heart Qigong, and the many other heart-balancing movements.

 I’m looking forward to practicing with you.